sagemath/trac_to_gh/Issue 4538.md

 # Issue 4538: write a python script that runs a subprocess and kills it after a while

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4538

 Original creator: was